 Elmwood and Claremont are two of our favorite neighborhoods.
-Elmwood is near College and Ashby; Claremont is to the east by the Claremont Hotel, and has the grandest and most gracious homes in Berkeley.
+Elmwood is near College and Ashby; Claremont is to the east by the Claremont Hotel and has the grandest and most gracious homes in Berkeley.

 Claremont has two shopping streets.
 Domingo, across from the Claremont Club & Spa, has Rick & Ann’s, Fournee Bakery, and Peet’s Coffee.

 Sit in the walkway next to Peet’s while you enjoy your Fournee croissant, and look towards the Claremont Hotel.
 The Key Route commuter streetcars ran in the gap between the tennis courts!
-Francis Marion “Borax” Smith (20 Mule Team Borax) was involved in the creation of the Key Route System, and played a role in the development of the Claremont Hotel.
+Francis Marion “Borax” Smith (20 Mule Team Borax) was involved in the creation of the Key Route System and played a role in the development of the Claremont Hotel.
 Rumor has it he lost the hotel in a game of checkers.

-Claremont by the Uplands is home to Afikomen Judaica, Semifreddi’s Bakery (the flagship store is in Kensington circle), Star Grocery (be sure to check out the the meat market and murals in back), The Escapist Comic Bookstore, Dark Carnival Imaginative Fiction and Jutta’s Flowers.
+Claremont by the Uplands is home to Afikomen Judaica, Semifreddi’s Bakery (the flagship store is in Kensington circle), Star Grocery (be sure to check out the meat market and murals in the back), The Escapist Comic Bookstore, Dark Carnival Imaginative Fiction and Jutta’s Flowers.

-The Star Market, has been owned by the Pappas family for almost 100 years.
+The Star Market has been owned by the Pappas family for almost 100 years.
 “During the Depression, the Pappas brothers generously extended credit, writing off thousands of dollars in unpaid bills.”

 My favorite Berkeley 4th of July Parade is in Claremont’s Round Park, at the end of Parkside and The Plaza Drives.
-A band plays on a flat bed truck, kids and dogs parade down the street, and the parade ends in the park for speeches and songs!
+A band plays on a flatbed truck, kids and dogs parade down the street, and the parade ends in the park for speeches and songs!

 Tales from the Elmwood, a Community Memory, 2nd Edition.